 One key feature of our group is that formal methods and operating systems practitioners work closely together.

-In 2016 we have six full time research staff, all conjoint Data61 and UNSW appointments, thirteen full or part-time engineering/support staff (research assistants and engineers, some PhD qualified), twelve PhD students, and a varying number of undergraduates and Masters of Engineering students.
+In 2017 we have fourteen full time research staff, all conjoint Data61 and university appointments (most UNSW, but also ANU, University of Melbourne, and University of Adelaide), twenty-three full or part-time engineering/support staff (research assistants and engineers, some PhD qualified), eight PhD students, and a varying number of undergraduates and Masters of Engineering students.

 We are well-equipped with state-of-the-art computing equipment, and have experience with a large range of computer architectures, from ARM to Itanium.
-The group is is home of the PLEB computer and other designs derived from it.
-Furthermore, we have modern testing and other lab equipment.
+We have facilities for designing and building new hardware where necessary for research.